BlitzenPrancer/BlitzenPrancer/README.md

 - 🔭 I’m currently working on Image Processing
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on ML/AI
-- 🤔 I’m looking for help with I’m looking for help with Placements in a Japanese Company
+- 🤔 I’m looking for help with Placements in a Japanese Company
 - 💬 Ask me about Tech
 - 📫 How to reach me: 18btrci046@jainuniversity.ac.in
 - 😄 Pronouns: Techie